Online Regulation of Dynamical Systems to Solutions of Constrained Optimization Problems: Proofs

 \emph{(a) Proof of Proposition \ref{forward-invariant-Uc-proposition}}.
 By definition, $\frac{\partial \gamma}{\partial u}F_\beta(x,u)\leq -\beta \gamma(u)$ or, equivalently $\nabla \gamma_i^\top F_\beta(x,u)\leq -\beta \gamma_i(u)$.
 Then, using~\eqref{eq:controller}, for $ u \in \partial \mathcal{U}_c=\cup_{i}\{u: \gamma_i(u) = 0\}$, we have $\dot \gamma_i(u)=\nabla \gamma_i^\top F_\beta(x,u)\leq -\beta \gamma_i(u)=0$.
 Hence by Nagumo’s Theorem~\cite{nagumo1942lage}, $\{u:\gamma_i(u)\leq 0\}$ is forward invariant for all $i$.

 \emph{(b) Proof of Proposition~\ref{LipschitzofF}}.
 Note that the statement describes the (local) Lipschitzness of both $F_\beta(x,u)$ and $F_\beta(h(u,w),u)$.
-To establish these properties, we review an essential result from \cite[Theorem 3.10]{daniel1974continuity}, which establishes the local Lipschitzness of functions defined by quadratic programs (QPs) with parameter-dependent linear constraints: specifically, if the objective and linear constraints are locally Lipschitz, the function defined by a QP is locally Lipschitz.
+To establish these properties, we apply~\cite[Theorem 3.6]{liu1995sensitivity} to show the local Lipschitzness of functions defined by quadratic programs with parameter-dependent linear inequality constraints.

-To prove (i)-(iii), it suffices to establish the local Lipschitzness of each term in the objective and the constraints of~\eqref{eq: F(x,u)}.
-By substituting $x$ with $h(u,w)$ in \eqref{eq: F(x,u)}, it follows that each term in the objective and the constraints is locally Lipschitz, implying the local Lipschitzness of $F_\beta(u)$ on $\mathcal{U}_c$.
-Hence we finish the proof of (i) by noting that $F_\beta(u)$ is Lipschitz on $\mathcal{U}_c$ due to the compactness.
-A similar reasoning can be applied to prove the local Lipschitzness of $F_\beta(x,u)$ in each of its arguments, which correspond to (ii) and (iii).
+For (i), note that~\eqref{eq: F(x,u)} with $x$ replaced by $h(u,w)$ (with $h(u,w) \in \mathcal{X}$) satisfies the General Strong Second-Order Sufficient Condition~\cite{liu1995sensitivity} and Slater’s condition at $u \in \mathcal{U}$.
+Moreover, the cost and constraints of \eqref{eq: F(x,u)} are twice continuously differentiable.
+Thus, $F_\beta(h(u,w),u)$ is locally Lipschitz at $u \in \mathcal{U}$ by~\cite[Theorem 3.6]{liu1995sensitivity}.
+Finally, $F_\beta(h(u,w),u)$ is Lipschitz on $\mathcal{U}_c$ due to the compactness of $\mathcal{U}_c$.
+A similar reasoning can be applied to prove the local Lipschitzness of $F_\beta(x,u)$ in each of its arguments.

 \emph{(c) Proof of Lemma \ref{forward-invariant-X}}.
 First, it is straightforward to verify that $\mathcal{X}_1 \subseteq \mathcal{X}_0$.
 Next, define $\mathcal{X}_2=\{x\mid \inf_{x\prime \in \mathcal{X}_{eq} }\|x-x^\prime\| \leq d_0\}$, then $x(t_0)\in\mathcal{X}_2 \subsetneqq \mathcal{X}_1$.
 We show that for $\eta\leq\min \{ \frac{d_3}{2 d_4\ell_{h_u} \ell_{F_x} },\alpha_0 \}$, we have $\frac{d}{d t} W(\tilde x, u)<0$ for any $x(t)\in \mathcal{X}_1\setminus \mathcal{X}_2$.
 Note that,